 8 January 1965: Gives her third Carnegie Hall concert, with a similar program to the first two and many of the same collaborators.
 It is a smashing success; years later, a pirated recording is released on the Rococo label.
 She described her performance in a letter to friends: “How I did it, nobody including me will ever know.
 Some unknown strength took hold of me and I was never as good as that evening. . . .
 I am sure Kurt Weill was sitting on my shoulder to watch over me.”

 12 June 1965: Plays Mother Courage in the premiere of Brecht’s play Mutter Courage und ihre Kinder at the Ruhrfestspiele Recklinghausen, directed by Harry Buckwitz.
-Her characterization is not well-received by German drama critics, who are accustomed to the interpretation of Brecht’s widow, Helene Weigel.
-Adding to Lenya’s difficulties is her husband’s drinking problem, which becomes so severe that she must send him back to the U.S. for treatment so she can work undisturbed.
+The limited engagement runs about six weeks.
+For the first time in many years, Lenya gets predominantly negative reviews; her characterization is not well-received by German drama critics, who are accustomed to the interpretation of Brecht’s widow, Helene Weigel.
+The performance is televised 25 July 1965 on 2.
+Programm in Germany.

 May 1966: Tapes a one-hour program, “The World of Kurt Weill,” with George Voskovec and others, for broadcast later on WGBH in Boston.

 Summer 1966: Harold Prince offers Lenya the part of Fräulein Schneider in the Kander-Ebb-Masteroff musical Cabaret, which she accepts.